build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 ### One Statement Per Line

 There should be only one statement per line unless the statements are very closely related.

-The reasons are:
+**Justification**

-1. The code is easier to read.
+The code is easier to read.
 Use some white space too.
 Nothing better than to read code that is one line after another with no white space or comments.

 #### One Variable Per Line